vuestorefront/vue-storefront/docs/guide/cookbook/data-import.md

 export MAGENTO_ACCESS_TOKEN=z6ftgc5005212bc6lnszxa7d7ocl8hgc
 export MAGENTO_ACCESS_TOKEN_SECRET=h8tikjq9sz7tqm6hyhdfgs96krb6qzyk

-echo 'Default store - in our case United States / en' export MAGENTO_URL=http://local.magento/rest # Replace the url with your Magento 2 URL export INDEX_NAME=vue_storefront_catalog # This will be the name of the index we use
+export MAGENTO_URL=http://local.magento/rest # Replace the url with your Magento 2 URL export INDEX_NAME=vue_storefront_catalog # This will be the name of the index we use
 ```